CHC's that are not part of a health service register with the department to receive funding for community and dental health programs.

-Each registered CHC is required to notify the Department of Health & Human Services within 30 days every time a significant change occurs to their organisation’s governance, management or core operating policies; for example:
+Each registered CHC is required to notify the department within 30 days every time a significant change occurs to their organisation’s governance, management or core operating policies; for example:

 - significant changes to the constitution and legal status of the registered CHC, such as changes to the company's objects or the number, type and pecuniary interests of directors